denandras/Zakjegyzet2/_notes/Public/könyvek/HBR's 10 Must-reads on High Performance.md

 > Living in a cave doesn't make you a geologist.

 > If you practice with your fingers, no amount is enough.
 If you practice with your head, two hours is plenty.
-(Professor Auer)
+(Professor Auer, violin)

 ## Managing Oneself
 [[Peter F Drucker]]